fabiomux/kde-servicemenus/copy_to_klipper/README.md

 - Fully translated into 5 languages besides English (Dutch, French, German, Italian, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
+- Support for KDE Plasma 6
+- Multiple file copy resulting in a list of items separated by a new-line character;
 - Supports the copy of distinct filename's parts as full filename, filename only, path only, filename without extension;
-- Supports the copy of the file checksum algorithms md5, sha256, sha512;
+- Supports the copy of the file checksum algorithms md5, sha256, and sha512;
 - Supports the copy of the mime-type and file type;
 - Supports the copy of the file size in bytes and human-readable format;
 - Supports the copy of the file permissions in octal or human-readable format;